 Astronomy began to be taught by the state itself after the foundation of Mühendishāne-i Bahrī-i Humāyun (The School of Naval Engineering) in 1773 and Mühendishāne-i Berrī-i Humāyun (The school of Ground Forces Engineering) in 1793.
 Hüseyin Rıfkı Tāmāni (d.
 1817), who was the first principal of the Mühendishāne-i Berrī- Humāyun which was founded in the Sultan Selim the III’s time, had great efforts in the arrangement of the lessons in Mühendishāne, and also he was one of the pioneers to divert the contemporary West science to the Ottomans by the help of his knowledge of English, French, Italian and Latin besides Arabic and Persian.

 Hüseyin Rıfkı Tāmāni was the first teacher that gave lessons on astronomy in Mühendishāne-i Berrī-i Humāyun.
-Hüseyin Rıfkı Tāmāni did not have an independent book related to the astronomy.
-One of his students; Hodja Ishak Efendi summarised his notes about the geography and published as al-Madhāl fi’l-Cografya (An Introduction to the Geography) in 1831.
+Hüseyin Rıfkı Tāmāni did not have an independent book related to astronomy.
+One of his students; Hodja Ishak Efendi summarised his notes about geography and published as al-Madhāl fi’l-Cografya (An Introduction to the Geography) in 1831.
 The astronomy system given here in this book is the Earth-centered System.
 On the other hand, in Hüseyin Rıfkı’s work Macmūa al-Muhandisīn (The Magazine of the Engineers) which was about the contemporary physic; the measurement of the meridian circle was given.
-According to him to measure one degreed meridian is important from two aspects; by the way, an international unity would be able to do in order to find the unit of measurement and the real shape of the Earth would be defined.
+According to him measuring one degreed meridian is important from two aspects; by the way, an international unity would be able to do in order to find the unit of measurement and the real shape of the Earth would be defined.
 Finally, as a result of the measurement, the shape of the Earth was proved to be protruding on the Equator and compressed at the poles as Newton projected.